raspberrypilearning/sense-hat-pong/worksheet.md

 	sense = SenseHat()
 	```

-1. If you are using the emulator as opposed to the real sense hat, you need only change one line, so that the above code reads:
+1. If you are using the emulator as opposed to the physical Sense HAT, you need only change one line, so that the above code reads:

     ``` python
     from sense_emu import SenseHat